bytebase/bytebase.com-old/content/docs/administration/watermark.md

 <hint-block type="info">

-This feature is only available in the Enterprise plan.
+This feature is only available in the Enterprise Plan.

 </hint-block>